- Metal works

-The origins of Shinshu Uchihamono are thought to be connected to the battle of Kawanakajima when blacksmiths who moved to Nagano city to maintain the arms and swords of samurai involved in the conflict stayed on and taught the local folk the forging techniques during the Sengoku period, in the middle of the 16th century.
-The forging techniques contributed to the production of farming implements and forestry tools, and later have been handed down and evolved over the generations.
+The origins of Shinshu Uchihamono are thought to be connected to the battle of Kawanakajima when blacksmiths who moved to Nagano city to maintain the arms and swords of samurai involved in the conflict stayed on and taught the local people the forging techniques during the Sengoku period, in the middle of the 16th century.
+The forging techniques contributed to the production of farming implements and forestry tools, and later were handed down and evolved over the generations.

-Furthermore, since this area was located along the Hokkokukaido Road, it was easy to bring in iron and steel produced in the Sanin area via Naoetsu port.
-In addition, the area was blessed with an abundance of pine woods providing the raw materials for pine charcoal which is softer than regular charcoal, and ideally suited for forging the characteristic thin blades of Shinshu Uchihamono.
+Furthermore, since this area was located along the Hokkokukaido Road (a road that branched off the Nakasendo Road, one of the main roads that led to Tokyo, from around current Karuizawa in Nagano and lead to Naoetsu in Niigata), it was easy to bring iron and steel produced in the Sanin area (southwest region of the main island of Japan) via Naoetsu port in Niigata.
+In addition, the area was blessed with an abundance of pine woods providing the raw materials for pine charcoal which is softer than regular charcoal, and ideally suited for forging the thin blades of Shinshu Uchihamono.
 The road that brought in the raw materials, also served to distribute the finished blades across the whole country.

-In the first half of the19th century of the Bunka/Bunsei era, one blacksmith making grass sickles invented the shibazuke and tsuri features which are characteristic of Shinshukama, while another blacksmith refined the double-edged sickle to a single-edge.
-These two kinds of sickle are the original styles of Shinshukama.
-Later the techniques of blade production were further developed and passed down through the generations to the current Shinshu Uchihamono artisans.
+In the first half of the 19th century, one blacksmith making grass sickles invented the characteristic techniques of Shinshu sickles, while another blacksmith refined the double-edged blade to a thin single-edged blade.
+These two kinds of sickles are the original styles of Shinshu sickles.
+Later, the techniques of blade production were further developed and were passed down through the generations to the current Shinshu Uchihamono artisans.